 The game of baseball has three strikes, and you’re out.
 When it comes to vendor products, it’s best to cut ties after one swing and a miss.
 In other words, if upon inspection you discover that components are counterfeit or don’t align with expectations, it’s best to move on to another more reliable supplier.

 Perform regular threat assessments

 Get into the habit of stress testing your systems and the potential for network vulnerabilities to stay protected.
-Assessments are conducted at a frequency based upon your loss exposure.
-The likely frequency is twice a year, but no fewer than once annually.
+Perform routine assessments at a frequency based upon your loss exposure.
+The likely frequency is twice a year but fewer than once annually.
 According to a study conducted by Deloitte, 42% of business owner respondents said their company received a cyber risk assessment within the past six months.
 Nearly 1 in 5 said the last time was a year or two ago.